SESARLab/mfh-dl-performace-testing/thesis.md

 The application code is hosted on SESAR Lab Github's organization: : [https://github.com/SESARLab/mfh-measurements-generator]( https://github.com/SESARLab/mfh-measurements-generator).

 MIND Foods HUB data are stored in a single table, named `dl_measurements`, that follows a denormalized data model to avoid expensive join operations.
-This means that we can have (`NULL`) values for each row of the table, depending on the type of measurement.
+Each row of the table can have (`NULL`) values, depending on the type of measurement.
-This is the table schema:
+`dl_measurements` table schema is the following:

 ```sql
 CREATE TABLE dl_measurements